-Communication Policy: Your UTAs are the first points of contact for course-related queries.
-They will also be keeping weekly office hours.
-Students may also contact Pedro or myself directly for whatever reason.
+Communication Policy: Angelina is the first points of contact for course-related queries.
 For all email communications, please allow 24 hours for a reply, and up to 48 hours over the weekend.

-Absence Policy: The University has returned to its normal absence policy, meaning students are able to miss one Discussion Section meeting without penalty.
+Absence Policy: The University has returned to its normal absence policy, meaning students are able to miss one class meeting without penalty.
 All other absences, medical or otherwise, must be accompanied with a note from an authority figure (doctor, employer) in order to be excused.
-If you are unwell and cannot attend your section, all effort must be made to inform your UTAs in advance.
+If you are unwell and cannot attend your section, all effort must be made to inform Angelina or myself in advance.
 All absences due to religious or official athletic engagements must be discussed in advance, so that proper accommodations can be made, if necessary.